-The following items are never allowed, even on dressdown days: Stretch pants, sport sandals, tank tops and rompers.
+As an example, the following items are never allowed, even on dress-down days: Stretch pants, gym shorts, sport sandals, tank tops, rompers and other items as Administration deems inappropriate.
 Shorts are only allowed by administrative announcement.

 On dress-up days, female students may not wear polo shirts, sneakers or leggings.
 Female students are also required to wear an appropriate length skirt or dress or dress slacks.